Hit and Run Accidents in Washington, DC

 What Should I Do if I've Been Injured in a Hit and Run Accident?

-What are the Most Common Causes of a Hit and Run Accident?
+What Are the Most Common Causes of a Hit and Run Accident?

 The most common causes of DC hit and run car accidents include:

-• Fear of legal or financial consequences
+• Fear of legal or financial consequences, particularly after crashes involving pedestrians or cyclists.

-• Uninsured or unlicensed drivers
+• Uninsured or unlicensed drivers, leading drivers to flee the scene.

-• Attempting to avoid traffic tickets or arrest
+• Attempting to avoid traffic tickets or arrest.

-• Vehicle defects or poor visibility conditions
+• Vehicle defects or poor visibility conditions.

 Contact Regan Zambri Long’s Washington, DC Hit and Run Lawyers Today